Ralph Torres

-Ralph Deleon Guerrero Torres (born August 6, 1979) is a Northern Marianan politician, who served as the ninth governor of the Northern Mariana Islands, from December 29, 2015, to January 9, 2023.
-He is a Republican from Saipan, Commonwealth of the Northern Mariana Islands (CNMI).
-The third longest-serving governor in CNMI history, Torres took office upon the death of Governor Eloy Inos on December 29, 2015, before being reelected as governor in his own right in 2018.
+Ralph Deleon Guerrero Torres (born August 6, 1979) is a Northern Marianan politician who served as the ninth governor of the Northern Mariana Islands from 2015 to 2023.
+A Republican and the third longest-serving governor in CNMI history, Torres took office upon the death of Governor Eloy Inos on December 29, 2015, before being elected as governor in his own right in 2018.
 He previously served as the tenth lieutenant governor, having been elected to that post in 2014.

 Early life and education

 Torres was born on August 6, 1979, to a Chamorro family in Garapan, then part of the Trust Territory of the Pacific Islands.
 Torres's father was a government field officer and Commonwealth Utilities Corporation (CUC) dispatcher, while his mother was a teacher at William S. Reyes Elementary School.
 Growing up, Torres lived with his parents and five siblings in a one-story house in Koblerville built by the family.

 Torres's family would later move to Boise, Idaho, where he would attend Boise High School, graduating in 1996.
 He received a B.S. in political science from Boise State University in 2001.
 In 2004, he began to work with his brothers at Torres Brothers, Attorneys at Law.